jonsagara/WebApi2.RedisOutputCache/README.md

 # ASP.NET Web API 2 Output Caching with redis #

-This small library allows you to cache Web API 2 output responses in redis.
+This small library allows you to cache Web API 2 responses in redis.
 By using versioned controller actions and argument name/value pairs as the cache key, we are able to invalidate cached pages by issuing a single `INCRBY` command to redis.